wobo-gavin/repo0312/docs/testing.rst

 Test Web Server
 ===============

-Using mock responses is usually enough when testing a web service /* Replaced /* Replaced /* Replaced client */ */ */.
+Using mock responses is almost always enough when testing a web service /* Replaced /* Replaced /* Replaced client */ */ */.
 When implementing custom :doc:`HTTP adapters <adapters>`, you'll need to send actual HTTP requests in order to sufficiently test the adapter.
 However, a best practice is to contact a local web server rather than a server over the internet.

 - Tests are more reliable